Migrate mailing lists to Google Groups

 - Remove users from any groups they subscribed to

-Use this Directory API to create your own tool to synchronize mailing lists on your LDAP server with Google Apps.
+Use this Directory API to create your own tool to synchronize mailing lists on your LDAP server with G Suite.
 This option requires programming expertise.

 Groups you migrate to Google Groups receive the following access settings that you can edit after migration: